May Conference: May 18-20, 2018

 What are the accommodations like?
 The conference will be held on the campus of MSU.
 Participants will be assigned to dorm rooms in facilities reserved for MYLead.
 In the dormitories, you will have a roommate, with bathrooms just down the hall.
 Everyone will receive nutritional breakfasts, lunches, and dinners.
 The MYLead program will take place in MSU classroom and conference facilities, conveniently located within the dormitory building and in nearby buildings.
 Attendance is mandatory at all activities, including meals.

 Why limit MYLead participation to sophomores?
-The MYLead experience is offered to high-school sophomores because of the critical juncture in defining their view of the world and the role they will play in it, and are very open to new ideas and information.
-Participants also have the benefit of two remaining years of high school to apply and further develop the leadership skills and knowledge gained through their MYLead experience.
+The MYLead experience is offered to high-school sophomores because of the critical juncture you are at in defining your view of the world and the role you will play in it.
+At this point, young leaders are usually very open to new ideas and information.
+Participants also have the benefit of two remaining years of high school to apply and further develop the leadership skills and knowledge gained through the MYLead experience.

 Why only a select number of sophomores per high school?
 Part of the MYLead experience is maximizing exposure to new ideas, and developing leadership potential and critical thinking skills in a totally fresh learning environment, away from familiar surroundings, routine experiences, and established peer groups and peer pressures.
 Bringing together a limited number of sophomores per school brings individuals, not social groupings, to the conference.